-In this post, I outline the differences between “advance academic book contracts”–typically offered based on a proposal and sample chapters alone–and regular “academic book contracts,” before then answering questions authors of first books have about advance contracts.
+In this post, I first outline the critical differences between “advance academic book contracts”–typically offered based on a proposal and sample chapters alone–and regular “academic book contracts,” before then answering your questions about advance contracts.

 What is an advance book contract for academic books?

 Typically, an advance academic book contract (or a pre-publication book contract) is a contract that a press issues to an author based on a proposal alone (with or without two sample chapters).
 An advance contract commits the press to reviewing the full manuscript and publishing it if it is acceptable.
 It also commits the author to submitting the full manuscript to that press (and, therefore not any others) when it is ready.
-An advance contract does not commit the press to publish the book.

 Is an advance contract the same as a normal book contract for academic books?

 No. What people typically refer to as an “book contract” differs from an “advance book contract.”
 Issuing an “book contract” usually means the press commits to publishing the book.
 An “advance book contract” commits the press to send the full manuscript out to peer review and publish it if it is acceptable.

 Do all presses offer advance academic book contracts, especially for authors of first books?